Vector-based feedback of continuous wave radiofrequency compression cavity for ultrafast electron diffraction: RF-based bunch compression for UED beamline

-where $m_0$ and $e_0$ are the rest mass and charge of the electron, $k = 2\pi/\lambda$ is the RF wavenumber, $\gamma$ and $\beta$ the usual relativistic factors and $\psi$ is the RF phase deviation from the zero crossing condition defined as the phase where the average kinetic energy of the beam does not change when passing through the cavity.
-For electrons of kinetic energy $E_k$ = 40.4 keV ($\beta$ = 0.376), RF frequency $c/\lambda$ = 2.856 GHz and a cavity of voltage $V_c = 3.04 $ kV, the focal length of the temporal compression lens can be calculated to be 0.187 m.
+where $m_0$ and $e_0$ are the rest mass and charge of the electron respectively, $k = 2\pi/\lambda$ is the RF wavenumber, $\gamma$ and $\beta$ the standard relativistic factors, respectively, and $\psi$ is the RF phase deviation from the zero-crossing condition (which is defined as the phase where the average momentum of the beam does not change when passing through the cavity).
+For electrons of kinetic energy $E_k$ = 40.4~keV ($\beta$ = 0.376), RF frequency $c/\lambda$ = 2.856~GHz and a cavity with accelerating voltage $V_c = 3.04$~kV, the focal length of the temporal compression lens can be calculated to be 0.187~m.
+Note that a longitudinally diverging beam will come to a temporal focus some distance after this cavity focal length.

-For small fluctuations of the RF amplitude and phase, the focal length (and so the location of the temporal waist) will change, lengthening the beam at the sample.
-Still, the main contribution to a deterioration of the temporal resolution of the system, is associated with the change in the time-of-arrival of the electrons at the sample plane due to the difference in beam energy with respect to the reference case.
+For small fluctuations of the RF amplitude and phase, the focal length changes and the electron pulses are not optimally compressed at the sample plane.
+These fluctuations also alter the beam energy which changes the time-of-arrival of the electrons.
+This latter effect is a significantly more important contribution to the deterioration of the temporal resolution in a UED measurement.
+The change in electron arrival time compared to the reference case is given by,

 where $D$ is the propagation distance from the cavity to the sample and